Essential Information for Patients Considering Medical Aid in Dying

 Consider your needs carefully, and ask for the details!

-To initiate the process for medical aid in dying, you must first make a direct request to a participating provider who agrees to serve as your “attending” or prescribing clinician.
-This clinician will document your request in your medical chart and begin the evaluation and counseling process.
+To initiate the process for medical aid in dying, patients must first make a direct request to a participating provider who agrees to serve as their “attending provider for medical aid in dying”.
+This attending/prescribing clinician will document the request in the medical chart, begin evaluations to determine if the patient meets all the legally required criteria, and provide counseling about all options for end-of-life care.

-If the attending/prescribing provider agrees that you meet the legal criteria and you have completed the other steps, they can take the second verbal request and complete the required counseling any time after a mandated waiting period.
-This completes the eligibility process, and they may write the prescription.
+If the attending/prescribing provider agrees that the patient meets the legal criteria and has completed the other steps, they can take the second verbal request and complete the required counseling any time after the mandated waiting period.
+This completes the eligibility process, and the attending/prescriber may write the prescription for the medications, which can be held at the pharmacy until they are needed.

-The attending/prescribing provider should continue to follow and provide guidance to their patients as they continue to consider their end-of-life options or hand this off to another clinician.
-If any questions or concerns arise regarding the patient’s capacity or ability to safely self-ingest, the prescriber or their backup should be called.
+The attending/prescribing provider should continue to follow and provide guidance to patients about whether and when to proceed, and what to expect.
+The hospice team should also coordinate care with the attending/prescriber.
+If any questions or concerns arise, especially regarding the patient’s capacity or ability to safely self-ingest, the prescriber or their backup should be called.

 Being deemed eligible does not obligate the patient to use the medications; it simply provides them with the option.
 Patients who are found ineligible may be reevaluated later if their condition changes.